BackTable / ENT / Podcast / Episode #7

 Dr. Eric Cerrati

-Dr. Eric Cerrati is a practicing facial surgeon and an Assistant Professor and Director of Facial Plastic & Reconstructive Surgery at the University of Utah in Salt Lake City.
+Dr. Eric Cerrati is a double board-certified facial plastic surgeon and served many years as the Director of Facial Plastic & Reconstructive Surgery at the University of Utah.
+He now runs a private practice located in Park City, Utah.

 Dr. Gopi Shah